 “I’ve been obsessing and writing about it for a while,” said Fagbamiye, whose graphic novel focuses on an important moment in Fela’s life; when his house was attacked by soldiers who beat him to a pulp and threw his mother out a window.
 “Nobody went to jail, and nothing really happened.
 We just moved on.
 So the story centers around that.”

-Fela’s mother, (Funmilayo Ransome-Kuti) was an important figure in Nigerian history who helped negotiate Nigeria’s independence from British rule and launched the Abeokuta Women’s Union, as well as being associated with some of the most important anti-colonial educational movements in Nigeria and West Africa.
+Fela’s mother (Funmilayo Ransome-Kuti) was an important figure in Nigerian history who helped negotiate Nigeria’s independence from British rule and launched the Abeokuta Women’s Union, as well as being associated with some of the most important anti-colonial educational movements in Nigeria and West Africa.
 According to Fagbamiye, in Nigeria, you can figure out someone’s economic class by how they talk about Fela.
 Whether working class or an upper-class member, his influence still resonates today.

 Fagbamiye left that play in 2010 with an idea for a graphic novel that told Fela’s story outside the confines of the “trauma porn” often inserted into Black diaspora stories in popular culture today.
 That’s not to downplay the traumatic events of our history and experiences but rather to provide context to the trauma.

-“I wanted to talk about art, music and love in a layered, nuanced way around the trauma because I notice even most Nigerians don’t know a lot about Fela,” Fagbamiye states.
+“I wanted to talk about art, music and love in a layered, nuanced way around the trauma because I notice that even most Nigerians don’t know much about Fela,” Fagbamiye states.
 “There’s just these pieces of history I wanted to talk about that told the story more richly, so that if there were a Fela movie or series, this novel would be a good reference point that celebrates Fela’s life in a way that’s also fun and entertaining.”

 Fela Kuti Graphic Novel Courtesy of Jibola Fagbamiye